Conformally invariant complete metrics: Preliminary notation and results

-For higher dimensions, however, we cannot define hyperbolic metric for general domains.
+\begin{nonsec}{\bf Quasihyperbolic metric.} {\rm For higher dimensions, however, we cannot define hyperbolic metric for general domains.
 Quasihyperbolic metrics were introduced by F.W.
 Gehring and B. Palka \cite{gp} as a substitute for it.
 For a domain $G\subsetneq {\mb{R}^n}$, the {\it quasihyperbolic metric} ${k}_G$ is defined by

+where $\Gamma$ is the family of all rectifiable curves in $G$ joining $x$ and $y$.
+Note here that the inequality